DUI Attorneys Serving Santa Rosa and all of Sonoma County

 Your Santa Rosa DUI Lawyers

 Our criminal defense attorney office is based in Santa Rosa, CA. We take on cases throughout the North Bay and Greater Bay region, including Sonoma County, Napa County, Marin County, Mendocino County, and Lake County.
-If you’re facing DUI charges, don’t hesitate to call the Law Office of Carolyn Vandyk for complete and efficient criminal defense.
+If you’re facing DUI charges, don’t hesitate to call Vandyk Law for complete and efficient criminal defense.
 Our law group provides the aggressive, proactive legal help that you require when facing serious charges, such as a DUI.

 Dial (707) 528-1100 day or night, 24/7, to get in touch with our attorneys regarding your case.
 We are here to help you when you need it the most.